Free parenting programmes

 In the subject of your email please use 'SALT parent/carer early years advice session'.

-Little Talkers is a 5 to 6 week programme delivered by the Family Support Service.
+Little Talkers is a 5 to 6-week programme.
 It offers support if you're concerned about your toddler's talking and understanding of language but their social skills appear to be developing well.

 The fun and relaxed sessions are designed by the Buckinghamshire Speech and Language Therapy service and they run at Family Centres.